 m.
 I miei non volevano comprarmi una nuova auto ma alla fine l’ho spuntata io.

 m.
-My parents didn’t want to buy me a new car but in the end I won (I succeed in convincing them)
+My parents didn’t want to buy me a new car but in the end I won (I succeded in convincing them)

 n.
 Sembrava stesse vincendo Francesco ma alla fine l’ha spuntata Marco per un soffio

 n.
-It look like Francesco was winning but in the end it was Marco who won by a whisker
+It looked like Francesco was winning but in the end it was Marco who won by a whisker

 Tirarsela is another Italian pronominal verb that is used informally.
 It means that someone thinks that s/he’s better than everyone else, basically it means to get above oneself.